How to use this calculator?

 The Oro B2B eCommerce ROI calculator uses the formula:

 Your eCommerce investment is more than the software licensing cost.
 This calculation captures upfront license and implementation costs and ongoing maintenance and support costs.
 You get a comprehensive assessment of the total costs.

 What is a good ROI for eCommerce?

-Every company is different and ROI takes time.
-Most digital transformation initiatives involve a high initial investment, then decreasing costs.
-For example, your ROI can be negative the first six months while you launch the quickly accelerate into the black.
+Every company is different and achieving positive ROI takes time.
+Most digital transformation initiatives involve a high initial spend, then decreasing costs.
+For example, your ROI can be negative the first six months while you launch but then quickly reverse to a positive trajectory.

 Return on Investment (ROI) is the performance metric that evaluates the benefit received from an investment.
-In eCommerce, it’s the gain you achieve from digital transformation..
-ROI is expressed as a percentage.
+In eCommerce, it’s the gain you achieve from digital transformation, with ROI expressed as a percentage.
 Positive ROI means the investment paid off and generates profit.

 Average Order Value (AOV) is the average total amount of every order placed during a defined time period.